exercism/website-copy/tracks/python/exercises/isogram/mentoring.md

 #### Introducing Counter

-The Counter collection provides a simple way to solve the problem.
+The Counter collection provides a simple way to solve the problem:

 ```python
 import string